-If you are an employee eligible for FEHB coverage, you may enroll or change your enrollment from Self Only to Self and Family, from one plan or option to another, or make any combination of these changes when you or an eligible family member lose coverage under FEHB or any other group health benefits plan (including coverage under another Federally-sponsored health benefits program or under Medicaid).
+If you are an employee eligible for FEHB coverage, you may enroll, increase or decrease enrollment , change from one plan or option to another, or make any combination of these changes when you or an eligible family member lose coverage under FEHB or any other group health benefits plan (including coverage under another Federally-sponsored health benefits program or under Medicaid).
 Except as otherwise provided below, you must enroll or change your enrollment within the period beginning 31 days before and ending 60 days after the date you lost coverage.
 You can also change your premium conversion status if the enrollment change is on account of and consistent with a qualifying life event.

 If you are eligible for FEHB coverage in your own right and you become a survivor annuitant, you have the option to continue the current enrollment with withholdings made from your survivor annuity.
 If you elect to enroll as an employee, and you later separate or your employment status changes so that your enrollment terminates, you may continue the enrollment as a survivor annuitant.